The-Vigil/Vigil_assistant_chat_widget/README.md

-# AI Assistant Chat Widget
+# AEGIS Vigil AI Assistant Chat Widget

 This repository contains a frontend widget for VIIGIL AI-powered chatbot assistant.
 Built with React and integrated with RunPod's serverless infrastructure, this widget provides a seamless voice and text interaction experience.
 The assistant serves as a personal AI consultant, capable of handling voice input, providing text responses, and delivering natural voice responses.